arci/weather-forecast/README.md

 # Assumptions

 ## City country
-Since city name is ambiguous for OWM APIs, I suppose I can add another parameter called *country* that the user is required to specify along with the city name (for example: *Milan* and *IT*)
+Since city name is ambiguous for OpenWeatherMap APIs, I suppose I can add another parameter called *country* that the user is required to specify along with the city name (for example: *Milan* and *IT*)

 It would be possible to avoid this by exposing an additional API for searching a city given just its name and retrieving its unique ID, then the `/data` endpoint would accept those unique ID to interrogate the underlying service.

 ## Dates and timezones
-I assumed the timezone of the OWM response refer to the client timezone since I do not found in the documentation a reference to the used timezone available within the JSON response.
+I assumed the timezone of the OpenWeatherMap response refer to the client timezone since I do not found in the documentation a reference to the used timezone available within the JSON response.

 # Environment